Preparing the Device

 Profiles are primarily used in order to utilize your scope on various weapons.
 This way, when moving your scope from one gun to the next, you can simply select the Profile that you have already created for the particular gun you are using.
 Multiple profiles are also used to zero in the scope, on the same gun, but at different ranges.
 For example, one Profile may be called AR 50 yards and another AR 200 yards.
 Allowing you to create two separate profiles to better fine tune your shooting solutions for both shorter and longer range shooting.

-In order to change the profile name to what you want, download and access the ATN Obsidian app.
-The app will allow you to connect your Phone/Tablet to your scope.
+In order to change the profile name to what you want, open the ATN Obsidian app and connect your Phone/Tablet to your scope.

 You will need to obtain a target that thermal is able to see.
 ATN sells Thermal Targets, or you can use any of the following items: Cold or Hot water bottle, hand warmers, or foil based tape.